Flash flooding blamed for 5 deaths in Missouri, including 2 poll workers

 Up to 8 inches (20 centimeters) of rain fell over two days in parts of Missouri, leading to widespread flooding and dozens of water rescues.
 It was part of a storm system that also spawned tornadoes in Oklahoma and Arkansas.

-In Wright County, Missouri, a county of about 19,000 residents 210 miles (340 kilometers) southeast of Kansas City, vehicles driven by a 70-year-old man and a 73-year-old woman were swept away by flooding at Beaver Creek around 4:30 a.m.
+In Wright County, Missouri, a county of about 19,000 residents 210 miles (340 kilometers) southeast of Kansas City, a 70-year-old man and 73-year-old woman were in a vehicle swept away by flooding at Beaver Creek around 4:30 a.m.
 Tuesday, the state patrol said.
-The bodies were found more than four hours later.
+The bodies of the couple from Manes, Missouri, were found more than four hours later.

+Wright County Clerk Loni Pedersen confirmed that both of the people who died were poll workers.

+“This is a tragic loss for Wright County,” Pedersen said in an email.
+“They were dedicated citizens who valued fair and honest elections.”

 Two other deaths were reported in St. Louis County.
 Firefighters were called Tuesday morning after a submerged SUV was spotted near flooded Gravois Creek, near Interstate 55.
 Crews broke through the sunroof and pulled out a woman, who was pronounced dead, Lemay Fire Protection District spokesperson Jason Brice said.